-- 1. Using the I2C raw API (i2c_master_send() and i2c_master_recv()), send two bytes to the device: 0xf0 and 0x5510.
+1. Using the I2C raw API (i2c_master_send() and i2c_master_recv()), send two bytes to the device: 0xf0 and 0x5511.
 Make sure you check the return value of the function you're using.
 This could reveal communication issues.
-Using Elixir, find examples of how to handle failures properly using the same function. - 2.
-Let the CPU wait for 1 ms by using the udelay() routine.
-Let's use Elixir again to find the right C headers to include...
+Using Elixir, find examples of how to handle failures properly using the same function.